 How to prevent a stroke naturally

 Whilst anyone can suffer a stroke at any time, there are certain lifestyle risk factors that increase the likelihood of having a stroke.
-Therefore, there are many healthy lifestyle choices that we can make to prevent our chances of suffering a stroke.
+Therefore, there are many healthy lifestyle choices that you can make to avoid things that are bad for your brain and body to prevent your chances of suffering a stroke.
 Let’s take a look:

 Eat a healthy diet